Ron Rivera likes what he’s seen from Kyle Allen, but Washington’s offensive issues remain

 Rivera’s biggest reason for switching to Allen five games into the season was his experience in Turner’s offense.

-“It’s a very high-volume offense, so the more time you spend in it the more you get the nuance with all the plays and the more you feel good about it,” Allen said. “...
+“It’s a very high-volume offense, so the more time you spend in it, the more you get the nuance with all the plays and the more you feel good about it,” Allen said. “...
 I think I can feel myself out there on game day compared to last year getting through my reads quicker, understanding where the ball needs to go quicker and understanding when there’s not a play to be made, when to get out of the pocket and make a play.”

 But many of the same roadblocks that Dwayne Haskins hit in his four starts are the same ones Allen will have to overcome.
 Washington lacks depth at nearly every position on offense, and injuries have piled up.
-Rookie receivers Antonio Gandy-Golden (hamstring) and Isaiah Wright (shoulder), as well as veteran tight end Logan Thomas (neck), are dealing with injuries that kept them from practicing Wednesday.
+Rookie wide receivers Antonio Gandy-Golden (hamstring) and Isaiah Wright (shoulder) and veteran tight end Logan Thomas (neck) are dealing with injuries that kept them from practicing Wednesday.

 Defensive end Chase Young, who missed time earlier in the season with a groin injury, did practice but on a limited basis because of the same injury.
 His status is another potential challenge facing Washington and its young quarterback.